Ad Space — 728×90 Leaderboard

 How accurate is the cost estimate?

-The cost estimate uses average UK prices: roughly £6 per 25kg bag of cement (or £5 per 20kg bag), £50–60 per tonne of sharp sand, and £45–55 per tonne of gravel.
+The cost estimate uses average 2026 prices: roughly £7.50 per 25kg bag of cement in the UK (or $6.50 per 94lb bag in the US), £50–60 per tonne of sharp sand, and £45–55 per tonne of gravel.
 Actual prices vary by region and supplier.
 It's meant as a rough budget guide — get a quote from your local builders' merchant for exact pricing.

 Ad Space — Bottom Responsive